 This trumpet call will be so loud and clear that the dead in Christ will rise up to meet the Lord in the air.
 But sinners, backsliders, and hypocrites will not hear this sound.
 SIN has deafened and deadened them.
 It is a mystery.
 This is the power of sin.
 Also, when Christ appears in the sky, all those who truly love him will see him while others will not.

 Sin is a depravity.
 But repentance and righteousness brings clarity.

 “Awake to righteousness, and sin not; for some have not the knowledge of God: I speak this to your shame.
 But some man will say, How are the dead raised up? and with what body do they come?” — 1 Corinthians 15:34-35

 Preparing for the rapture

-We first come to Christ by confessing our sinfulness and unworthiness to God through his Son Jesus Christ and believe on his finished work for us at Calvary.
+We first come to Christ by confessing our sinfulness and unworthiness to God through his Son Jesus Christ and believe in His finished work for us at Calvary.
 Ask for his forgiveness and cleansing with his blood to take away our sins.
-Then accept him into our life as Lord and Saviour.
-Live for him daily by walking in newness of life in our words and conversation with others.
-Being watchful and prayerful and carry out self examination all the time by looking into His word to help us see who and how we are before him.
+Then accept him into our lives as Lord and Saviour.
+Live for him daily by walking in the newness of life in our words and conversation with others.
+Being watchful and prayerful and carry out self-examination all the time by looking into His word to help us see who and how we are before him.
 And always make our ways right in righteousness, ready to go with him at any time.
 As we do this, God himself will also prepare us so that that day won’t take us unawares.